 Meals included: Breakfast

 Few sights in China can match the magnitude and awe of the world-renowned Terracotta Army.
 Considered by historians worldwide to be the largest underground military base in the world, the Terracotta Army defies belief with the thousands of unique life-sized figures, including soldiers, horses, carts and weapons.
 On return to Xian, enjoy a change of pace as you explore the ancient City Wall, currently the largest and best-preserved wall of its type in China.
 Enclosing China’s former capital city and almost 14 kilometres long, do a full circuit on a bike (tandems available!) or simply explore on foot, taking time to peak out through the wall as guards did in the past and gain a birdseye view of the city.
 Spend the afternoon in contemplation at Xian’s Great Mosque.
 Beautiful gardens and a stunning complex of buildings built mid seventh century, the Great Mosque is the oldest and largest Islamic mosque in China.
 After just a short time here, you’ll feel you’ve stepped back in time.
-Follow your nose to Muslim Street, which is bustling with authentic eateries and souvenirs.
+Follow your nose to Muslim Quarter, which is bustling with authentic eateries and souvenirs.
 Time to stock up on travel mementos.
 Ask your guide for their favouriate foodie recommendations before the final destination of the day, the famous Bell Tower and Drum Tower Square.
 You will be returned to your hotel to relax and reflect on the day’s activities.
 Step out for your evening meal or dine in at the hotel.

 Meals included: Breakfast